-Properly train technicians.
 Technicians who perform smartphone repairs shall be properly trained and provided with the appropriate tools, components, and work instructions.
 Careless work during a repair, or the use of improper components, can lead to safety risks including battery thermal events.

-Run available service diagnostic.
-Testing for charge capacity, cycle count, and battery health are essential first steps when servicing suspected battery issues.
+Testing for charge capacity, cycle count and battery health are essential first steps when servicing suspected battery issues.

-Work carefully to protect the battery.
 The batteries used in most modern smartphones are contained in a soft pouch protected by the outer enclosure of the device.
-When the device enclosure is opened for a repair, the battery can be damaged by tools or other components making contact with the battery.
+When the device enclosure is opened for repair, the battery can be damaged by tools or other components contacting the battery.
 Damaging the battery can create a safety risk.

-It is recommended to replace a soft pouch battery that has been removed from a device, as the removal process is potentially damaging to the battery.
+It is highly recommended and in many cases an OEM requirement to replace a soft pouch battery that has been removed from a device, as the removal process is potentially damaging to the battery.
 A removed battery, including those "harvested" from other devices, does not provide the same guarantee of quality and safety as a new battery.

-Use the highest quality components/batteries available along with proper tools.
+Use the highest quality components/batteries available along with proper tools as defined in Appendix B.

-Look for loose screws or components.
-Any repair requiring the removal of screws or other components must be carefully performed to ensure that loose screws or misaligned components are not left inside a device.
+Any repair requiring the removal of screws or other components shall be carefully performed to ensure that loose screws or misaligned components are not left inside a device.
 Loose screws or misaligned components can damage the battery and potentially lead to a battery thermal event.

-Check your work.
-Appropriate final testing according to each organization's own internal standards shall be done to assure the quality and safety of any repair job.
+Appropriate final testing according to each organization's internal processes and procedures shall be done to ensure the quality and safety of any repair.
+Best practices including checking and re-checking your work will ensure these standards are met.